 - Effectively managing stormwater runoff to protect creeks and streams; and,

 - Keeping North Carolina Department of Environmental Quality (and the public) aware of our efforts and progress.

-We recently updated the plan.
-It focuses on pollution prevention, monitoring, maintenance, education, and reporting.
+The updated plan focuses pollution prevention, monitoring, maintenance, education, and reporting.

 - Detecting and eliminating illicit discharge or water pollution to the stormwater system and waterways.